jfspps/howtos/JakartaEETheJPA/PKsRelationalMappingAndEmbeddingCollections.md

 # Embedding Collections

-Previously Embeddable objects were given their own allocation in the database when the embedded object was persisted to a database.
+Previously embeddable objects were given their own allocation in the database when the embedded object was persisted to a database.
 The above example focused on one entity.

 To embed a Collection, annotate the field with ```@ElementCollection```.
 The HelperClass objects are not JDK entities.
 Generally all non-JDK entities are flagged with ```@ElementCollection```.
 This causes the provider to build a secondary table, where one column stores a reference to the Employee table and the remaining columns relate to the fields of the HelperClass.